-What's a bride to do when she wants more (or less) bridesmaids than her groom wants groomsmen?
+What's a bride to do when she wants more (or fewer) bridesmaids than her groom wants groomsmen?
 Well, for one, stop freaking out and start looking at the positives.
 Not only will you have all the girls you adore by your side on your big day, but you also won't feel pressured into adding or subtracting people simply to ensure your numbers match.
 For brides-to-be with an uneven wedding party, here's how to strike the perfect balance seamlessly.

 1. Go solo or double up.
 If the walking in and out of the ceremony part has you stressed out, relax; you've got a couple of cute options.
 You can either let your attendants strut their stuff solo or have each groomsmen walk with two bridesmaids (or vice versa if there are more groomsmen), advises San Francisco-based event planner Samantha Spector of Milk & Honey Special Events.
 Of course, you can adjust how many people in your wedding party need to double up based on your particular numbers.
 Plan on having your pooch walk down the aisle?
 You could always match up the dog lover in the bigger group with your pup.